 ⊗ Don’t add too much water to the FR paint additive.

-Often times Scenics will chose to add an additive to their paint to meet FR standards – this is both to ensure good coverage, but also can mean big savings in labor costs, as you often don’t need to do an extra step just to FR the piece.
+Often times Scenics will choose to add an additive to their paint to meet FR standards – this is both to ensure good coverage, but also can mean big savings in labor costs, as you often don’t need to do an extra step just to FR the piece.

 The instructions state – Add 1 bottle of PA to one gallon of paint.
 If you subsequently add water to your paint mix for application, you MUST add more PA, and you MUST do more coats.
-Keeping the ratio of PA to paint solids is key, along with creating a good layer of paint build up.
+Keeping the ratio of PA to paint solids is key, along with creating a good layer of paint build-up.
 Turning Star recommended that to create a nice solid layer you do two good quality coats, but if you decide to thin your paint, they recommended four coats.

 ⊗ Don’t add an FR additive to the wrong type of paint.

-Roscoflamex PA is meant for use in acrylic/latex based paints.
+Roscoflamex PA is meant for use in acrylic/latex-based paints.
 House paints and scenic paints love this stuff — metallics and sealers, not so much.
-Many a Scenic have created crazy science projects when mixing PA with sealer; not only does it curdle and won’t be useful as a sealer anymore, it also won’t pass an FR test.
+Many a Scenic has created crazy science projects when mixing PA with sealer; not only does it curdle and won’t be useful as a sealer anymore, it also won’t pass an FR test.
 Money has just gone down the drain.
 Some scenics have had success adding it to metallic paints, but it needs to be added very slowly and it still might be a big gamble in the effectiveness of FR and changes in the patina.

 ⊗ Don’t assume your pretreated scrim or muslin drop will still pass a flame test after you paint it.

 Many times we paint on soft goods that have been pretreated and come to us as either FR or IFR fabrics.
 They have fancy certificates and everything.
-However, paints and or other treatments can actually degrade the strength of that original FR– You need to test any soft goods before they go out onstage.
+However, paints and or other treatments can actually degrade the strength of that original FR– You need to test any soft goods before they go out on stage.
 If it doesn’t pass then you need to go back and treat it.

 ⊗ Don’t waste your FR product in the wind when working outside.